1. Paul’s Journey as a Student and Teacher

 Though having had no prior training in singing, the use of the voice, in Western or Eastern music or ever having played a musical instrument, Paul began a formal study and practice of the art of Veda Mantra and Yoga Sūtra Chanting.
 Meeting within the traditional 121 setting of teacher and student, the Mantra or Sūtra would be taught through the ancient method of personal transmission through working individually and privately with the teacher.

 This involved refining the art of listening by repeating what was heard, traditionally two or three times, until it exactly matched what was being chanted.
 Learning primarily under his teacher and, through his guidance and recommendation for Veda Mantra and Yoga Sūtra Chant material, also working within additional 121 lessons with Desikachar’s own senior-most Chanting students including Sujaya Sridhar and Desikachar’s wife Menaka Desikachar.

-However, as with any aspect of the viniyoga of learning, it is only through personal transmission within 121 lessons that the individual student’s chanting needs can be truly met in terms of Saṃskṛta pronouncing, musical pitch, Saṃskṛta timing, vocal strength, ones ability to sustain a note and maintain continuity of breath and sound.
+However, as with any aspect of the Viniyoga of learning, it is only through personal transmission within 121 lessons that the individual student’s chanting needs can be truly met in terms of Saṃskṛta pronouncing, musical pitch, Saṃskṛta timing, vocal strength, ones ability to sustain a note and maintain continuity of breath and sound.

-Plus 121 lessons support the longer term aspect of cultivating, maintaining and refining ones learning of chant as a personalised and Sacred Sādhana.
+Plus, 121 lessons support the longer-term aspect of cultivating, maintaining and refining one’s learning of chant as a personalised and Sacred Sādhana.
 A process possible with the help of a careful methodology, a student committed to a personal Chanting Sādhana and a persistent teacher.
-From this slow beginning Paul began to teach the Art of Sound, Veda Mantra and Yoga Sūtra Chanting in the West from 1986.
+From this slow beginning, Paul began to teach the Art of Sound, Veda Mantra and Yoga Sūtra Chanting in the West from 1986.

-As interest in the practice of Chanting grew in the UK, with it also arose a blurring of the boundaries between Yoga and Indian Hindu religion.
-Thus a distinction between Yoga teachings and practice and the Hindu religious practice of Veda Mantra Chanting was established in 1999, at the personal request of TKV Desikachar to Paul and other of Desikachar’s senior pupils around the world, and Veda Mantra was a taught separately from the teaching of the Yoga.
+As interest in the practice of Chanting grew in the UK, with it also arose a blurring of the boundaries between Yoga and the Hindu religion.
+Thus a distinction between Yoga teachings and practice and the Hindu religious practice of Veda Mantra Chanting was established in 1999, at the personal request of TKV Desikachar to Paul and other of Desikachar’s senior pupils around the world, and Veda Mantra was taught separately from the teaching of the Yoga.